 Online courses, including those on offer at the Institute of Data, textbooks, and resources from reputable institutions are excellent starting points.

 You can also consider applying your statistical knowledge to real-world data sets.
 By conducting analyses and drawing insights, you can gain hands-on experience and consolidate your understanding.

 Importance of statistics in data science

-By mastering statistical concepts, data scientists can confidently analyse and interpret complex data sets, enabling them to extract valuable insights and drive data-driven decision-making within organisations.
+By mastering statistical concepts, data scientists can confidently analyze and interpret complex data sets, enabling them to extract valuable insights and drive data-driven decision-making within organizations.

 Resources for learning statistics